joanrig/space_missions2.0/README.md

 # SpaceMissions

 Welcome to SpaceMissions gem!
-This gem scrapes the NASA JPL (National Aeronautics and Space Administration, Jet Propulsion Laboratory) site of current missions.
-You can use this gem to see a list of missions, pick any mission for more information, or search missions by description, target or launch date.
+This gem scrapes the NASA JPL (National Aeronautics and Space Administration, Jet Propulsion Laboratory) site that lists its missions, past, present and future!

+You can use this gem to see a list of missions, pick any mission for more information, or search missions by target, description, status or launch date.

 Here are some links related to this project: